roussin/Applied-Data-Science-with-Python/README.md

 - Build machine learning models using scikit-learn
 - Build data pipelines
 - Data Analysis with Python is delivered through lecture, hands-on labs, and assignments.
-- It includes following parts:
+- It includes following parts

 ### LEARN TO ANALYZE DATA WITH PYTHON
 Data Analysis libraries: will learn to use Pandas DataFrames, Numpy multi-dimentional arrays, and SciPy libraries to work with a various datasets.
 We will introduce you to pandas, an open-source library, and we will use it to load, manipulate, analyze, and visualize cool datasets.
 Then we will introduce you to another open-source library, scikit-learn, and we will use some of its machine learning algorithms to build smart models and make cool predictions.